-Investment in palliative care means people can live well until their death, with optimal management of symptoms, support and care in the place of their choice.
+Investment in palliative care supports people to live well until their death, with optimal management of symptoms, support and care in the place of their choice.

 Investment in palliative care also makes economic sense.
-People living with a life-limiting illness who receive palliative care, compared with those who do not, have fewer hospitalisations, shorter hospital stays, reduced use of Intensive Care Units and fewer visits to Emergency Departments (EDs).
+People living with a life-limiting illness who receive palliative care, compared with those who do not, have fewer hospitalisations, shorter hospital stays, reduced use of Intensive Care Units and fewer visits to Emergency Departments (EDs).4